The History of McDonagh Medical Center:

 At the time of their newly formed partnership, Dr McDonagh was occupying a small facility (2,000 square feet) in North Kansas City and after six months it was obvious that the space was inadequate.
 Within six months they constructed a 10,000 sq ft facility, and one year later in 1978 they added 6.000 square feet.
 The facility was remodeled in 2008 and again from 2017-2019 and currently encompasses over 10,000 square feet of space.

-The combination of Dr. McDonaghs pioneering spirit and Dr. Rudolphs advanced degrees in Biochemistry led to the collection of data that eventually were the result of our published papers on EDTA chelation therapy.
+The combination of Dr. McDonagh’s pioneering spirit and Dr. Rudolph’s advanced degree in biochemistry led to the collection of data that eventually became published papers on EDTA chelation therapy.

 Dr. Wennerstrom joined Dr. Rudolph in 2012 after Dr. McDonagh’s retirement and continues to operate the practice in its current location.
 She has continued the practice modalities and expanded them, adding ozone therapies in 2018.